Description

 - Agni Dev’s devotion to Lord Shiva and his consort, the goddess Parvati, was unwavering.
 Agni Dev, one of the five elements that make up the Panch Mahabhutas, grinds evil to dust.

-- In the beginning, Shiva gave Agni his flaming seed, knowing full well that the child will one day slay Tarakasur.
+- In the beginning, Shiva gave Agni his flaming seed, knowing full well that the child would one day slay Tarakasur.
 Agni first brings this seed to Ganga, where it will grow among the Sharavana Reeds.

 - The seed grows into Kartikeya, Shiva’s son.
 There is no way to underestimate the importance of Agni’s tale in the Rig-Veda.
 He represents everything in the universe, from the ground to the heavens and beyond.